What is an International Driving Permit?

-What is the difference between an international driver’s license and a permit?
+What is the difference between an International Driving Permit (IDP) and an International Driver’s License (IDL)?

 An International Driving Permit is a small grey booklet marginally larger than a passport containing a translation of your original driving license in 10 languages, including English, French, Russian, Chinese, Arabic, and Spanish.
 It is recognized by 141 countries worldwide and is valid for one year.